-- Patient must continue to meet the universal and other indication-specific relevant criteria identified in section III; AND - Significant improvement in severity and duration of attacks have been achieved and sustained; AND - Absence of unacceptable toxicity from the drug.
-Examples of unacceptable toxicity include serious hypersensitivity reactions, including anaphylaxis, etc.; AND - The cumulative amount of medication(s) the patient has on-hand, indicated for the acute treatment of HAE, will be taken into account when authorizing.
+- Patient continues to meet the universal and other indication-specific relevant criteria identified in section III; AND - Significant improvement in severity and duration of attacks have been achieved and sustained; AND - Absence of unacceptable toxicity from the drug.
+Examples of unacceptable toxicity include: severe hypersensitivity reactions (including anaphylaxis), serious thromboembolic events (arterial or venous), etc.; AND - The cumulative amount of medication(s) the patient has on-hand, indicated for the acute treatment of HAE, will be taken into account when authorizing.
 The authorization will provide a sufficient quantity in order for the patient to have a cumulative amount of HAE medication(s) on-hand in order to treat up to 4 acute attacks per 4 weeks for the duration of the authorization (unless otherwise specified).

-V. Dosage/Administration 1
+V. Dosage/Administration1